Lynn Lewis Photography | San Francisco Bay Area and Big Sur Wedding + Elopement Photographer

 Wind & Sea

-For an intimate wedding by the ocean, Wind & Sea Estate offers a luxury getaway and an elopement special for up to 12 guests.
+For an intimate wedding overlooking the ocean, Wind & Sea Estate offers a luxury getaway and an elopement special for up to 12 guests.
 Because most Big Sur hotels discourage group bookings and gatherings onsite in order to preserve the peace and quiet of the surroundings, this is the place to go if you've always imagined having your loved ones staying together in one house for the weekend!
-One thing to note is that Wind & Sea is farther south - be sure to account for a 30-60 minute drive to iconic Big Sur views.
-Check out photos from S + G's Wind & Sea Wedding!
+I've seen so many guests walk around in awe of this venue, as there's few wedding venues where you can be surrounded by the cliffs and ocean on almost all sides.

 Picture